vseledkin/lstm.with.peepholes.torch/README.md

-# lstm.with.peepholes.torch
+# LSTM cell implementation with peephole connections
-Torch LSTM implementation with peephole connections
+Talk is cheap, show me the code.
+T.L.